-90 Percent Of Fish We Use for Fishmeal Could Be Used To Feed Humans Instead
+90 Percent Of Fish We Use For Fishmeal Could Be Used To Feed Humans Instead

 For most American eaters, fish like fresh sardines can be difficult to source and even more intimidating to prepare.
 And few restaurant diners gravitate toward choosing fish like anchovy or herring first.

 "If you look around the world at all the cuisines that rely on these oily, healthy fish throughout the centuries, they haven't found it hard to prepare.
-Preparing isn't the problem, it's creating a culture of desiring them," says New York-based chef Dan Barber, author of The Third Plate.
+Preparing isn't the problem — it's creating a culture of desiring them," says New York-based chef Dan Barber, author of The Third Plate.
 "One doesn't covet a sardine the way we covet a halibut."

 Barber makes a good analogy when comparing typical forage fish to land-based grain crops.